-Strategy Recommendation Key Players Priority Action Short Term (0-2 Years) Medium Term (2-5 Years) Long Term (5+ Years) Lead Entity Partners On-Going Impl Create a comprehensive Village Center marketing plan Town of Carefree Village Marketing Advisory Committee (see Strategy5) Draft a Marketing Plan identifying key markets and the types of promotional and advertising tactics to reach them.
-Present the plan to the businesses, supporting organizations and venues for input Encourage businesses and organization to coordinate the advertising efforts Town of Carefree Village Center businesses and local organizations Host a meeting to discuss where, what and how businesses/organizations are advertising and are there opportunities to collaborate Enhance web, social media, and e-marketing campaigns Town of Carefree Village Marketing Advisory Committee (see Strategy5) Establish which URL will be used for the primary visitor website, draft recommendations of how to improve engagement and "likes" on facebook page, draft strategies of how to capture emails during events Leverage local markets to boost the Center's Commerce Town of Carefree Village Marketing Advisory Committee; businesses Hold a meeting with businesses to identify one initial or a series of promotions to reach consumers.
+Objective Strategic Initiative Key Players Priority Action/Project Order of Magnitude Cost Short Term (0-2 Years) Medium Term (2-5 Years) Long Term (5+ Years) Lead Entity Partners Hughituue cost mplementatio Dn-Going Impl Create a comprehensive Village Center marketing plan Town of Carefree Village Marketing Advisory Committee (see Strategy5) Draft a Marketing Plan identifying key markets and the types of promotional and advertising tactics to reach them.
+Present the plan to the businesses, supporting organizations and venues for input Encourage businesses and organization to coordinate the advertising efforts Town of Carefree Village Center businesses and local organizations Host a meeting to discuss where, what and how businesses/ organizations are advertising and are there opportunities to collaborate Enhance web, social media, and e- marketing campaigns Town of Carefree Village Marketing Advisory Committee (see Objective 5) Draft recommendations of how to improve engagement and "likes" on facebook page, draft strategies of how to capture emails during events Leverage local markets to boost the Center's Commerce Town of Carefree Village Marketing Advisory Committee; businesses Hold a meeting with businesses to identify one initial or a series of promotions to reach consumers.
 Meet with Local First Arizona Strategically program and manage the calendar of events Town of Carefree Village Marketing Advisory Committee; Promoters of events; businesses; Evaluate current calendar of events and draft new recommendations.
-Look for "low hanging fruit" (such as seasonal events, continue movies in the Pavilion) Phase in new events Continue to work towards all businesses being open year round Town of Carefree Village Marketing Advisory Committee; Businesses Launch some type of "open one night a week during the summer (l.e.
-After the Sun Sets)" promotion Support the Visitor Center on Easy Street as the primary visitor information outlet.
-Chamber Town of Carefree; Village Marketing Advisory Committee Strive to have the Visitor Center open on the weekends during high season Strategy 5 Develop a Strong Organizational Structure Build and sustain a strong downtown network and organizational structure.
-Town of Carefree Business owners; property owners; organizations; Chamber; Promoters; citizens Form a Village Center Alliance or Collaborative; within Alliance create task groups or teams (such as Marketing Advisory Committee; Business Development Task Force; Beautification and Aesthetics Team) to assist with implementation of the Village Master Plan
+Look for "low hanging fruit" (such as seasonal events, continue movies in the Pavilion) Phase in new events Continue to work towards all businesses being open year round Town of Carefree Village Marketing Advisory Committee; Businesses Launch some type of "open one night a week during the summer (I.e. After the Sun Sets)" promotion Support the Town and Chamber Visitor Center's Chamber Town of Carefree; Village Marketing Advisory Committee Strive to have the Visitor Center open on the weekends during high season Objective 5 Develop a Strong Organizational Structure Build and sustain a strong downtown network and organizational structure.
+Town of Carefree Business owners; property owners; organizations; Chamber; Promoters; citizens Form a Village Center Alliance or Collaborative; create task groups or teams (such as Marketing Advisory, Business Development, Beautification and Aesthetics) to assist with implementation

-Strategy Recommendation Key Players Priority Action Short Term (0-2 Years) Medium Term (2-5 Years) Long Term (5+ Years) Lead Entity Partners Partners Implementation Phase On-Going Impl ementation Maintain the Marketing and Communication Director Position Town of Carefree Continue to maintain a staff point person that can focus on implementing the specific recommendations of this plan and assist in communication between the Town and the Center property/business owners.
-Maintain consistent communication regarding the Carefree Village Center Master Plan.
-Town of Carefree Leaders of each committee or task force or team Hold a meeting with the property owners and management companies to discuss Master Plan recommendations and gather feedback of what is important to them; Implement a Village Center Update in COINS
+Objective Strategic Initiative Order of Magnitude Cost Short Term (0-2 Years) Medium Long Term Term (2-5 (5+ Years) Years) Lead Entity Partners riagintuue cost Implementation Phase On-Going Implementation of the Redevelopment Plan Maintain the Marketing and Communication Coordinator Position Town of Carefree Continue to maintain a staff point person that can focus on implementing the specific recommendations of this plan and assist in communication between the Town and the Center property/business owners.
+Maintain consistent communication regarding the Carefree Village Center Redevelopment Plan.
+Town of Carefree Leaders of each committee or task force or team Hold a meeting with the property owners and management companies to discuss Redevelopment Plan recommendations and gather feedback of what is important to them.